xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 Terminal object is unique up to unique isomorphism.

-Actually, to express uniqueness of terminal object, we need equivalent relation between objects, but in category we can not use this equivalent relation.
+Actually, to express uniqueness of terminal object, we need equivalence relation between objects, but in category we can not use this equivalence relation.
 We can compare arrows for equality, but we can not compare objects for equality.
 Thus we can only ask for isomorphism between objects.

+The terminal object as an universal construction,
+- The pattern is single object,
+- The ranking is that `A` is better than `B`, if there is a unique arrow from `B` to `A`.
+  - Note that the ranking is not total but partial order.

 ## I 4.2 Products
 ## I 5.1 Coproducts, sum types